reactphp/promise/README.md

 $promise = React\Promise\resolve(mixed $promiseOrValue);
 ```

-Creates a resolved Promise for the supplied `$promiseOrValue`.
+Creates a resolved promise for the supplied `$promiseOrValue`.

 If `$promiseOrValue` is a value, it will be the resolution value of the
-returned Promise.
+returned promise.

-If `$promiseOrValue` is a Promise, it will simply be returned.
+If `$promiseOrValue` is a promise, it will simply be returned.

 #### reject()